Claes Gerritszoon Compaen: Pardon and later years

 Compaen, at certain times, often found it difficult to control his large crew who were given to heavy drinking and survived on poor rations being short of supplies.
 In one incident, he attacked a Spanish settlement because his fleet were running low on provisions.
 He and his crew were unable to defeat the Spanish defenders however and ended up retreating with heavy losses.
 While sailing along the Spanish coast, he also encountered the pirate Colaert of Duinkerken.
 Despite his fleet being outnumbered 4 to 1, he was able to escape from the stronger Colaert.

 In 1626 or 1627, Compaan returned to Salé with a number of recently captured prizes.
 While there, he was told he had been granted a pardon from the Netherlands.
 He sailed immediately for home, only four days before a Dutch fleet arrived looking to apprehend him.
 Stopping to drop off some of his crew in Ireland, he arrived in Vlie and officially received his pardon from Prince Frederik Hendrik in the Hague.
-He apparently found less success in his later years, eventually dying a pauper in Oostzanen on 25 February 1660.
+He apparently found less success in his later years, eventually dying a pauper in Oostzaan on 25 February 1660.

 A biography on his piratical career, The Life of Claes G. Compaen, was published in Amsterdam by De Groot in 1715.